 The cake looked more like a soufflé, and it jiggled when I prodded it with my fork.
-It was a light dessert with a whipped texture, and I appreciated that the sugar wasn’t overpowering.
+It was a light dessert with a whipped texture, and I liked that the sugar wasn’t overpowering.

 I compared Rikuro’s cheesecake to the cheese tart at Pablo.
 My tart had a pastry crust and came with a scoop of vanilla ice cream.
 The tart was custardy and had a texture similar to key lime pie.
 It was sweeter than the cake from Rikuro Ojisan.

 Overall, Osakans seemed to have a more casual style than Tokyo residents, but they still had a cool sense of fashion.
 When I was at a bar one night, a local couple was dancing to the side.
 They weren’t demanding attention, but their synchronized, choreographed steps to the music caught my eye.
 I liked the couple’s effortless street style, and the girl was wearing an awesome pink baseball hat and sneakers.
 Basically, I wanted to be her, but I never would have been cool enough to even think about buying her outfit.

 As another way to distinguish themselves, Osakans stand on the right side of escalators.
 This fact alone wouldn’t be weird, but the Japanese drive on the left side of the street, and locals in every other town and city I visited stood on the left side on escalators.
 Why do Osakans do this?
 Your guess is as good as mine.

 Nara, a temple city teeming with deer, is a popular day trip from Osaka and Kyoto.
 Visitors can buy deer food for 150 JPY (less than $2) from street vendors, and many deer will bow for food.
 A few even tolerate petting.
 I wanted to keep my distance, so I didn’t buy food or pet the deer.